AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/11-modeling.md

 In the general case, such a raw backbone model is a very simplified representation of a real power system whose topology and consistency are much more complex.
 While the full detailed modeling of the system within Antares is most often out of the question, it may happen that additional data and/or observations can be incorporated in the problems solved by the software.

-In a particularly favorable case, various upstream studies, taking account the detailed system characteristics in different operation conditions (generating units outages and/or grid components outages N, N-1 , N-k,…) may prove able to provide a translation of all relevant system limits as a set of additional linear constraints on the power flowing on the graph \\(G(N,L)\\) handled by Antares.
+In a particularly favorable case, various upstream studies, taking account the detailed system characteristics in different operation conditions (generating units outages and/or grid components outages N, N-1 , N-k,…) may prove able to provide a translation of all relevant system limits as a set of additional linear constraints on the power flowing on the graph $G(N,L)$ handled by Antares.

 These can therefore be readily translated as "hourly binding constraints", without any loss of information.
 This kind of model will be further referred to as a "flow-based model"[^FB].
 Its potential downside is the fact that data may prove to be volatile in short-term studies and difficult to assess in long-term studies.

 ## Antares as a SCOPF ("KL model")

 When a full flow-based model cannot be set up (lack of robust data for the relevant horizon), it remains possible that classical power system studies carried on the detailed system yield sufficient information to enrich the raw backbone model.
-An occurrence of particular interest is when these studies show that the physics of the active power flow within the real system can be valuably approached by considering that the edges \\(l\\) of \\(G(N,L)\\) behave as simple impedances \\(Z_l\\).This model can be further improved if a residual (passive) loop flow is to be expected on the real system when all nodes have a zero net import and export balance (situation typically encountered when individual nodes actually represent large regions of the real system).
-This passive loop flow should therefore be added to the classical flow dictated by Kirchhoff's rules on the basis of impedances \\(Z_l\\).
+An occurrence of particular interest is when these studies show that the physics of the active power flow within the real system can be valuably approached by considering that the edges $l$ of $G(N,L)$ behave as simple impedances $Z_l$.This model can be further improved if a residual (passive) loop flow is to be expected on the real system when all nodes have a zero net import and export balance (situation typically encountered when individual nodes actually represent large regions of the real system).
+This passive loop flow should therefore be added to the classical flow dictated by Kirchhoff's rules on the basis of impedances $Z_l$.
 This model will be further referred to as a "KL model"[^KL].
-Different categories of binding constraints, presented hereafter, make it possible to implement this feature in \\(\mathcal{P}^k\\) and \\(\mathcal{P}\\).
+Different categories of binding constraints, presented hereafter, make it possible to implement this feature in $\mathcal{P}^k$ and $\mathcal{P}$.

 ### Implementation of Kirchhoff's second law